-The Ultimate Fudge Brownie Recipe – Fudgy brownies studded with chocolate chips and topped with a smooth, luscious chocolate ganache.
-These homemade fudge brownies are so rich and chocolatey.
-Any chocolate lover’s dream!
+The ultimate fudge brownies studded with chocolate chips and topped with a smooth, luscious chocolate ganache.
+So rich and chocolaty… they are any chocolate lover’s dream!

 If you love all things chocolate, you are going to love this fudge brownie recipe.
 They are rich, decadent and full of delicious chocolate flavor.
-You’ll also love my triple chocolate chip cookies, chocolate souffle, chocolate covered oreo balls and chocolate lasagna.
+You’ll also love my triple chocolate chip cookies, chocolate lasagna and chocolate cupcakes.

-The ganache on these brownies really takes them over the top…it’s the perfect chocolate frosting for brownies and is smooth, creamy and rich.
+The ganache really takes them over the top…it’s the perfect chocolate frosting for brownies and is smooth, creamy and rich.
+It sets them apart from traditional homemade brownies and gives them an extra boost of deliciousness.
 Plus, the little sprinkle of sea salt adds so much depth of flavor.
-This really is the best fudge brownie recipe…outrageously delicious in every way!
+They are outrageously delicious in every way!

 For the Brownies: